Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Tara’s car was found in her driveway, unlocked, with the driver’s seat pushed back, suggesting that someone much taller than her petite 5’3” frame may have sat in it.
 Other confusing pieces of the puzzle included the $100 in her center console and clay being on her tires, according to AJC.

 7. No forced entry, no broken windows, no sign of a struggle

 Perhaps more sinister than overt evidence is the absence of a struggle.
 Tara Grinstead’s house was found locked with no sign of forced entry.
 There were no broken windows.
 The police theorized that whoever Tara Grinstead let in that night was either known to her — or very good at persuasion.
 Her dog, Dolly Madison, was also home.

-Payne Lindsey, host and creator of the hugely popular “Up and Vanished” podcast, will walk Oxygen audiences through this convoluted disappearance and murder case on the eponymous “Up and Vanished” special on Oxygen, Sunday, November 18th, 7/6c.
+Payne Lindsey, host and creator of the hugely popular “Up and Vanished” podcast, walks Oxygen audiences through this convoluted disappearance and murder case on the eponymous “Up and Vanished," streaming now on Oxygen.com.